AlexPoone/universal_best_practices/README.md

 23. SQL Injection attacks: security should be offensive, not just defensive.
 There are many platform-agnostic tools available like [Sqlmap](https://en.wikipedia.org/wiki/Sqlmap).

 ## Yet...
 Technicalities are NOT the Most Important!
-It is effortless to avoid being rude, yet the city disappointed me... [[3]](https://www.reddit.com/r/HongKong/comments/1fo0b0r/comment/lomc4zk/)[[4]](https://geoexpat.com/forum/26/thread190305.html)[[5]](https://www.quora.com/Are-Hong-Kong-people-rude)[[6]](https://www.quora.com/Why-are-people-so-rude-and-grumpy-in-Hong-Kong-like-they-hate-you-without-even-knowing-you)[[7]](https://www.quora.com/What-is-your-opinion-on-people-from-Hong-Kong-Why-do-you-feel-this-way)[[8]](https://www.quora.com/Are-the-people-of-Hong-Kong-rude-I-often-have-a-poor-experience-when-I-visit-Hong-Kong-Do-others-have-the-same-experience) And yes, the rudeness is contagious since us human beings learn by imitating our peers.
+It is effortless to avoid being rude, yet the city disappointed me... [[3]](https://www.reddit.com/r/HongKong/comments/1fo0b0r/comment/lomc4zk/)[[4]](https://geoexpat.com/forum/26/thread190305.html)[[5]](https://www.youtube.com/watch?v=CKr0soIf4jA)[[6]](https://www.quora.com/Are-Hong-Kong-people-rude)[[7]](https://www.quora.com/Why-are-people-so-rude-and-grumpy-in-Hong-Kong-like-they-hate-you-without-even-knowing-you)[[8]](https://www.quora.com/What-is-your-opinion-on-people-from-Hong-Kong-Why-do-you-feel-this-way)[[9]](https://www.quora.com/Are-the-people-of-Hong-Kong-rude-I-often-have-a-poor-experience-when-I-visit-Hong-Kong-Do-others-have-the-same-experience) And yes, the rudeness is contagious since us human beings learn by imitating our peers.

+Let's see what netizens have to say:
+> "The sternest look (that would put Severus Snape to shame)."
+>
+> "It's just generally not a happy place.
+Don't take it personally."
+>
+> "That was my experience too.
+Everyone looks sooo unhappy - even by the standards of a big city.
+And I'm from London!"
+>
+> "The frustrations of the people are definitely a factor but people have been acting this way long before five years ago."
+>
+> "_ _ is a s\*\*t\*\*\*e place.
+Do not go there especially if you don't speak their language or if you have small kids.
+The locals are rude and try to heat whenever they can.
+They have no integrity, morale, compassion; they do not know how to smile; there is no such thing as courtesy; they hate their jobs and their lives."
+>
+> "One topic was always brought up, no matter who I spoke to, _ _ are rude -- downright rude."
+>
+> "I don't hate _ _ anymore, I just pity.
+Something needs to be done to save the poor people in _ _.
+And someone needs to do it".
+>
+> "We can't even get along with ourselves."

 Just be proper:
 1. ALWAYS introduce yourself, shares your GitHub account and ask the colleauge to follow you, follows him/her back.